pepone/redhat-rpm-config/buildflags.md

 compiler flags.
 Changing these flags should be used as a last recourse if other workarounds are not available.

+### Toolchain selection

+The default toolchain uses GCC, and the `%toolchain` macro is defined as `gcc`.

+It is enough to override `toolchain` macro and all relevant macro for C/C++ compilers will be switched.
+Either in the spec or in the command-line.

+    %global toolchain clang

+or:

+    rpmbuild -D "toolchain clang" …

+Inside a spec file it is also possible to determine which toolchain is in use by testing the same macro.
+For example:

+    %if "%{toolchain}" == "gcc"
+    BuildRequires: gcc
+    %endif

+or:

+    %if "%{toolchain}" == "clang"
+    BuildRequires: clang compiler-rt
+    %endif

 ### Lazy binding

 If your package depends on the semantics of lazy binding (e.g., it has